 #3: Stock Your Kitchen With Healthy Foods

-Do you provide your employees with snacks for the office?
+Do you provide your employees with snacks in the office?
 If so, use this perk to provide healthy options that encourage well-being.
 For example, rather than stocking your kitchen full of candies and junk foods, purchase fresh fruits and veggies to have on hand throughout the week.

 Add healthy drinks as well.
 Rather than sugary energy drinks, provide healthy teas and naturally caffeinated beverages.
 The items you stock are going to play a big role in what your employees are consuming on a day-to-day basis.
 Try to strive for options that encourage health.

-#4: Use Company Outings For Healthy Activities
+#4: Use Company Outings for Healthy Activities

-#5: Allow For Rest
+#5: Allow for Rest

 During the early stages of growing a company, you need employees who are dedicated and driven.
 However, too much work and not enough rest can lead to an unhealthy lifestyle.
 Make sure that you are providing enough downtime for employees to recharge and focus on their own well-being.
 From paid days off to realistic deadlines, focus on allowing your staff to have a healthy work-life balance.

-#6: Lead By Example
+#6: Lead by Example